ayrtonm/psx-sdk-rs/README.md

 ## TODO

- - Verify that the linker script `psx.ld` that's compiled with the rust compiler is actually being used.
+ - Verify that the linker script (previously `psx.ld`, now built into rustc) is actually being used.